kclandry/Module-2-Markdown/README.md

 The information in this document will be below this horizontal rule.
 ___

-I don't know much about code, so I will use the code I ripped from the example document.
+I don't know much about code, so I will use the code I ripped from the example document, framed by the three tick marks and "javascript" to appear as code with syntax highlighting.

 ```javascript
 var s = "JavaScript syntax highlighting";